Proving the 6d a-theorem with the double affine Grassmannian: Kac diagrams and orbi-instantons

-is the \emph{level} of $\lambda_{\text{Kac}}$ (again using terminology common from 2d CFTs).
+is the \emph{level} of $\lambda_{\text{Kac}}$ (once again using terminology common for 2d CFTs).
 It follows that this grading induces a $\zz_k$-grading of ${\mathfrak g}$, hence an inner automorphism of ${\mathfrak g}$ of order dividing $k$.
 If the $n_i$ have no common factor then this automorphism has order $k$.